jackjliew/ai-openscale/wos-behavior-drift.md

 ### How it works
 {: #behavior-drift-works}

-{{site.data.keyword.aios_short}} analyzes all transactions to find the ones that contribute to drift.
-It then groups the records based on the attribute values that were significant in contributing to drift.
+{{site.data.keyword.aios_short}} analyzes all transactions to find the ones that contribute to accuracy drift.
+It then groups the transactions based on the similarity of each feature's contribution to the drift in accuracy.

 ### Do the math
 {: #behavior-drift-math}

-Accuracy drift determines the extent of the drift in accuracy of the model.
-Every three hours, {{site.data.keyword.aios_short}} calculates drift by analyzing the same training data that has already been analyzed by your predictive model.
-It then compares the results to the model's predictions.
-Where there are changes or discrepancies, {{site.data.keyword.aios_short}} calculates the extent of the drift and, based on the threshold that you set, alerts you to the occurrence.
+Every three hours, {{site.data.keyword.aios_short}} analyzes each transaction to estimate if the model prediction is accurate.
+If the model prediction is inaccurate, the transaction is marked as drifted.
+The Estimated accuracy is then calculated as the fraction of non-drifted transactions to the total number of transactions analyzed.
+The Base accuracy is the accuracy of the model on the training data. {{site.data.keyword.aios_short}} calculates the extent of the drift in accuracy as the difference between Base accuracy and Estimated accuracy.
+Further, {{site.data.keyword.aios_short}} analyzes all the drifted transactions; and then, groups transactions based on the similarity of each feature's contribution to the drift in accuracy.
+In each cluster, {{site.data.keyword.aios_short}} also estimates the important features that played a major role in the drift in accuracy and classifies their feature impact as large, some, and small.

 ### Drift visualization